themichaellu/clisp/README.md

-# clisp
+# tisp

-lisp on c
+lisp on deno